-The cathedral stands today on the site of St David’s 6th century monastic settlement.
-The cathedral has had a tumultuous past with invasions, earthquakes, royal visits and refurbishments.
-It stands today in Pembrokeshire as a mighty symbol of religious pilgrimage and as a remarkable reminder of Welsh heritage.
+Today, the cathedral stands on the site of St David’s 6th-century monastic settlement in Britain’s smallest city.
+The cathedral has had a tumultuous past, with invasions, earthquakes, royal visits and numerous refurbishments.

-David was officially recognized as a Catholic saint in 1120 and the day of his death was decreed as a national festival in the 18th century.
+David was officially recognised as a Catholic saint in 1120 and the day of his death was decreed a national festival in the 18th century.

-Records suggest that rulers of the Tudor dynasty introduced its guards to the wearing of leeks on the national day.
-One story tells of an ancient king who advised men in battle to wear leeks as they fought against the Saxons to help differentiate between them and the enemy.
+Records suggest that rulers of the Tudor dynasty introduced its guards to the wearing of leeks on St David’s Day.
+One story tells of an ancient king who advised men in battle to wear leeks as they fought against the Saxons to help differentiate between those who were allies and the enemy.

 The daffodil, however, was more of a seasonal introduction as their spring sprouting coincides with the national day.

-Today, an annual colourful parade takes place in the centre of Cardiff and concerts, markets, curated walks and festivals scatter the rest of the land in celebration of this national day.
+Today, an annual colourful parade takes place in the centre of Cardiff and concerts, markets, curated walks and festivals scatter the rest of the land in celebration of St David’s Day.